-Stewart and Kantrud Class 3-6 wetlands, considered to be Environmental Standard Specifications for Landscape Construction 2011
+Stewart and Kantrud Class 3-6 wetlands, considered to be Environmental

 Reserve Wetlands under the Wetland Conservation Plan will have a 30m base setback applied to them.

 Wetlands that are engineered to serve as storm-water management facilities ('storm-water wetlands'), may, at the discretion of the Administration have an ER setback width of less than 30m applied to them if the primary function of the wetland is for the provision of storm-water treatment rather than functioning as a natural wetland.
 Appropriate design elements (such as buffer strips, treatment swales or site grading) would be required to demonstrate that the water body would not be subject to surface or subsurface pollutant loading.